Chapter 1: Who Are Gog and Magog? (38:1-2)

 Russia is a rising superpower in the process nowadays of building up her military capabilities – largely in response to NATO’s belligerent stance and intrusion into territories which Russia considers her backyard.
 So it is conceivable that she could in the future acquire the weapons and resources needed to launch the kind of invasion into the Mid East that Ezekiel’s prophecy has foretold would happen in the Last Days.

+Last year, Russia and Iran signed a military cooperation deal focused on training and on fighting terrorism.
 On Sunday, Russian President Vladimir Putin’s top Middle East envoy arrived in Tehran to discuss bilateral relations.
 Russia has also requested the use of Iranian airspace to fire cruise missiles at rebel targets in Syria.

 From Table of Nations by Tim Osterholm